Luminebear/PKNU-thesis-template/README.md

 		- final  | draft
 		- pdfdoc : Generate bookmark and colorlink if enabled.
 - A4 is prepared for a default document format, set 190mm X 260mm if you need for printing.
 (But in the guideline, you don't need to set the special size for writing a thesis on a computer.)
+- Front cover, inner cover, approval statement, and table of contents are already defined in `pknu-thesis.cls`
+- The approval statement basically requires to fill signatures(in English).
 - The English abstract is printed first, followed by the Korean abstract.
 Example:
 <details>